Kidsville Storybook Walk

 Centennial Park is accessible via WeGo bus routes 3, 50, 77, and 75.

-Stroll along the Centennial Park Walking Trail on Lake Watauga and read the pages of Plants Can’t Sit Still written by Rebecca Hirsch and illustrated by Mia Posada.
+Stroll along the Centennial Park Walking Trail on Lake Watauga and read the pages of the storybook, Pick, Pull, Snap!: Where Once a Flower Bloomed by Lola M. Schaefer illustrated by Lindsay Barrett George.